30 Best Books on Taxonomy

 1."Textbook of Biosystematics: Theory and Practicals" by T Pullaiah

-“Textbook of Biosystematics: Theory and Practicals” Book Review: This book provides a comprehensive account on biosystematics with emphasis on plants.
-In the introductory chapter the concept of biosystematics is introduced to the reader.
-Biosystematic categories are dealt with in the second chapter followed by static and dynamic concepts on plant taxonomy.
-Concept of population and concept of character are dealt with in chapter 4 and 5.
-Methods of sampling and processing data are given in the next chapter followed by breeding systems.
-Chapter 8 deals with methods in experimental taxonomy followed by the source of Taxonomic characters.
-Subsequent chapters deal with taximetrics, species concept and germplasm preservation.
-Practical biosystematics is given at the end.
+“Textbook of Biosystematics: Theory and Practicals” Book Review: This book is a comprehensive guide to biosystematics, with a particular emphasis on plants.
+The introductory chapter provides the reader with an overview of the concept of biosystematics.
+The second chapter covers biosystematic categories, followed by an exploration of static and dynamic concepts related to plant taxonomy.
+Chapters four and five delve into the concept of population and character, respectively.
+The book also covers methods of sampling and processing data in the next chapter, as well as breeding systems.
+Chapter eight focuses on methods in experimental taxonomy and the sources of taxonomic characters.
+Subsequent chapters cover taximetrics, species concept, and germplasm preservation.
+Finally, the book concludes with practical applications of biosystematics.

 2."Plant Taxonomy and Biosystematics: Classical and Modern Methods" by T S Rana